An Overview of Full Extract Cannabis Oil FECO Cancer Protocol

 The ethanol is cooled to around -40˚C before extraction and kept above -30˚C during the process.
 The advantage of this is that fewer filtration steps are required after extraction.
 In the evaporation process, the THC/CBD solution is subjected to vacuum and heat which evaporates the solvent leaving behind the crude cannabis oil at an average cannabinoid potency of 60-70%.
 A third step of distillation subjects the oil to a deeper vacuum and more heat so that the cannabinoids themselves are refined resulting in a distillate potency of 85-95%.

-FECO Cancer Protocol Dosage Guidelines
+Dosing FECO Cancer Protocol

 While there is a difference in the extraction methods used for Rick Simpson Oil (RSO) but we do believe in the dosage protocol for achieving optimum results with Full Extract Cannabis Oil.
 The Rick Simpson protocol involves steadily increasing the dosage of FECO over a period of 90 days so that patients consume a total of 60 grams in this period.